What is an SDK? A Comprehensive Guide for App Developers

 March 7, 2023

-If you've ever been involved in app development, whether that’s building one or upgrading an existing app, you'll have come across the term software development kit or SDK for short.
+If you've ever been involved in app development, whether that’s building one or upgrading an existing app, you'll have come across the term software development kit.

 As a developer, you’ll be familiar with the term.
 But marketers, product managers, and anyone in between can also benefit from a good understanding of how SDKs play a vital role in app development.
-An SDK can completely shape the development process and help developers achieve their goals.
+A devkit can completely shape the development process and help developers achieve their goals.

-We’ll be walking you through a complete guide on what an SDK is, why you should use it, the different types to choose from, and how to find the perfect one for you (we’re still talking about an SDK here, this is not a dating show).
+We’ll be walking you through a complete guide on what a software kit is, why you should use it, the different types to choose from, and how to find the perfect one for you (we’re still talking about an SDK here, this is not a dating show).

 SDKs usually contain some basic ingredients: documentation, code samples, APIs, programming tools, a debugger and more.
 SDKs are designed to allow developers to create applications on specific platforms, such as using an iOS or Android SDK.

-A major benefit of using a tool kit is time-saving.
+For a mobile app developer, the main benefit of using an SDK is time-saving.
 Apps take time to research and develop.
 If you’re building a location-aware app, you’ll need to manually write code, and that can be time consuming and tricky to do from scratch.
 With an SDK, you can save time by integrating vital app functions like payment, location, messaging, analytics and advertising quickly and reliably.

-A fairly common real-world analogy for an SDK is a kit for making a model plane.
+A fairly common real-world analogy for an SDK is a a model plane building kit.
 When you sit down to build a model plane, you'll have all the tools at your disposal to start building; the pieces, the glue and the assembly instructions.
-Much like the model airplane, a software dev kit contains all the necessary components required to integrate new capabilities into an application.
+Much like the model airplane, an SDK contains all the necessary components required to integrate new capabilities into an application.

 Boy throwing model plan and breaking it